wellspringcp/wellspring/15-torts-and-coordination/15-01-non-ameliorable-harmful-activity.md

 Any ongoing activities being undertaken by a conagent which fulfill the following criteria:

-- A 3rd party here refers to any indepagent which has not consented to be exposed to the possible harm complained of, or the private property thereof.
+- A 3rd party here refers to any indepagent which has not consented to be exposed to the possible harm complained of, or the private property such an indepagent.
 - The activity concerns itself with entities, substances and/or processes whose properties are in fact, capable of causing harm to a 3rd party.
 - The conagent is undertaking these activities in such a manner as to cause those entities, substances and/or processes to exhibit their capability to cause harm to a 3rd party.